MTVehicles/MTVehicles-Wiki/docs/faq.md

 ---

+## 6. The vehicles do not move.
+I am using a compatible version of Paper.

+You need to open the `paper.yml` file and set `armor-stand-tick: true`.

+---

+## 7. I've got lags.
+Is the plugin too demanding?
+In case you're using Aternos, then you're probably right.
+As their servers are free, they might not be "beefy enough".

+If you have your own server, try **allocating more RAM**.

+---

-## 5. How to create a vehicle shop?
+## 8. How to create a vehicle shop?
 We do not offer such a feature, however, you can achieve the same goal by installing any shop plugin out there.

 - If you want to use **commands**, use `/mtv givecar <player> <UUID>`.
 (Explained [here](#2-how-to-get-a-vehicle).)